UWFront-End-Cert/html300-v2/README.md

 # UW Front End Certificate - HTML300
 This repository contains the activities and assignments required to complete the final course of the Front End Certificate program.
-All assignment submissions and quizzes/discussions will be done through [Canvas](https://canvas.uw.edu/).
+All assignment submissions and quizzes/discussions will be done through either Canvas or Open EdX.

 ## Course Setup
 Follow these steps to get your initial setup started